Sarah Palin email hack: Verdict and sentence

 In November 2010, Kernell was sentenced to a year and a day of prison, preferably to be served in a halfway house, plus three years of probation, by U.S. District Judge Thomas Phillips, though he noted the Federal Bureau of Prisons (BOP) could override his recommendations.
 However, the BOP, which makes the ultimate determination as to where federal prisoners serve their sentence, assigned Kernell to the minimum security prison at the Federal Correctional Institution, Ashland near Ashland, Kentucky.
 Jose Santana, the chief of the BOP's Designation and Sentence Computation Center, said that halfway houses are for convicts who have limited skills and/or limited support from their families.
-Because Kernell had the support of his family and had attended a university for three years, Santana argued that he does not need to be in a halfway house.
+Because Kernell had the support of his family and had attended a university for three years, Santana argued that he did not need to be in a halfway house.
 Kernell was later relocated to a halfway house.

 Perpetrator

 David Christopher Kernell was the son of longtime Democratic state representative Mike Kernell of Memphis.

 Kernell won the Tennessee Open Scholastic Chess Championship in 2004, and graduated in 2006 from Germantown High School.
 After release from BOP custody, he returned to the University of Tennessee, Knoxville to finish an economics degree.
 He first volunteered his programming skills to Tennessee Voices for Children, a child advocacy nonprofit group.
 Diagnosed with multiple sclerosis (MS) in 2014, Kernell participated in clinical research trials at the Cedars-Sinai Neurosciences Research Center in Los Angeles to help develop cures and treatments for other victims of MS. After moving to California, he developed facial recognition software that could identify children at risk of abuse.

 Kernell died on February 2, 2018, in Newport Beach, California, at the age of 30, from complications related to progressive MS.